bright/new-www/content/blog/debunking-the-semantic-status-of-html-b-tag.md

 ## Impact on accessibility

 As noted earlier, semantic tags are generally intended to improve **accessibility** (A11y), but the practical difference between `<b>` and `<strong>` tags in this area is less significant than one might expect.
 While these tags have distinct semantic meanings - support for their unique purposes is not consistently implemented across all screen readers.
-As a result, in many cases, they behave exactly the same \[6] (just like a common text tag).
+As a result, in many cases, their behavior is identical \[6], functioning just like a standard text tag.

 To observe this firsthand, you can enable VoiceOver on your computer or install a screen reader extension in your browser to test how these tags are interpreted.
 This discrepancy between specification and real-world implementation reveals a gap that still exists in how accessibility tools handle semantic tags.